rakeshrau/LinearRegression_BikeSharing/README.md

 # Bike Sharing-Linear Regression

 ## Business Objective:
-A US bike-sharing provider BoomBikes have contracted a consulting company to understand the factors on which the demand for the shared bikes depends.
+A US bike-sharing provider BoomBikes have recently suffered considerable dips in their revenues due to pandemic and hence have contracted a consulting company to understand the factors on which the demand for the shared bikes depends.
 Specifically, they want to understand the factors affecting the demand for the shared bikes.
 The company wants to know:

 1.Which variables are significant in predicting the demand for shared bikes.